numerica-ideas/ni-microservice-nodejs/README.md

 ##  Testing

-Once ran, we should have the text "SERVICE IS FINE" once trying to access the [API PING](http://localhost:3000/ni-microservice-node/pingify).
+Once ran, we should have the text "SERVICE IS FINE" when attempting to access the [PING](http://localhost:3000/ni-microservice-node/pingify) endpoint.

 By dassiorleando (NumericaIdeas.com).